News and insights Blog What happens after signing a PPA?

 Hence, off-takers are usually left with a mismatch between the volume of EACs they receive and the reality of their electricity usage.
 This is especially true for pay-as-produced PPAs, which commit the off-taker to buying all the output from a given device.

-Off-takers must fix this discrepancy, either by browsing the market for the certificates needed to cover a deficit or by trying to sell an excess of EACs.
+Off-takers must fix the discrepancy between production and consumption, either by browsing the market for the certificates needed to cover a deficit or by selling an excess of EACs.
 Another option for disposing of an EAC surplus is to allocate extra certificates to other consumption points, even across borders.

 New policy and new reporting requirements